samuelezedi/locally/example/README.md

-# locally example project
+# example

-Example Application for Locally Package
+A new Flutter application.

 ## Getting Started